Marko Bedenikovic

-Playing career
+Club career

 Early career

 Bedenikovic played at the youth level with Dixie Soccer Club.
 He received a scholarship in 2001 from the University of San Francisco in order to play at the college level for the San Francisco Dons.
 He played with San Francisco for two seasons.
 In 2002, he played in the Canadian Professional Soccer League with the Mississauga Olympians.
 He continued playing in the CPSL when he signed with Toronto Croatia for the 2004 season.
 The Croats would go on to claim the CPSL Championship by defeating Vaughan Shooters.

 He also had several trials throughout Europe with clubs such as Lombard Pápa, Budapest Honvéd, and TuS Koblenz but ultimately wasn't offered a contract.
 In 2005, he signed with the expansion franchise Oakville Blue Devils.
 In early September he received another tryout match in France but wasn't offered a contract.
 He returned for the remainder of the season and assisted in securing a postseason berth for Oakville.
 In the second round of the playoffs, he contributed the winning goal against Hamilton Thunder that advanced Oakville to the finals.
 He featured in the championship final and assisted Oakville in securing the title against Vaughan.